dlu-ch/dlb/doc/fs_path.rst

        with p.native.open() as f:
            f.readline()

-   The :class:`Path` class supports the following methods and attributes:
+   The :class:`dlb.fs.Path` class supports the following methods and attributes:

    .. method:: Path(path[, is_dir=None])

-      Constructs a path from an other path or a string.
+      Constructs a path from another path or a string.

       If ``path`` is interpreted as a string representation of a path in Posix style with ``/`` as a component separator.